 |15.||Panasonic ZS200||-||stereo / mono||-||-||micro||2.0||Y||-||Y|

 It is notable that the D200 has a hotshoe, while the LX10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Nikon D200 (unlike the LX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The LX10 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D200 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D200 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D200 was succeeded by the Nikon D300.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D200 or the Panasonic LX10 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Nikon D200: